colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

     oste
     lake day

 Not bad!
 Who wouldn't enjoy a picnic in Jicky Park?

+The map at the top of this post is a terrifying vision of a whole territory dreamed up by an RBM - full version [here](/assets/rbm/kicksville.png).

 The model's favourite place name was `indian post office`, which exists in the training set.
 It's second favourite is `wester post office`, which doesn't.